 - Trenches can collapse if the sides are not shored properly, with supports placed the correct distance apart for the type of soil and the depth and width of the trench.

 When a trench wall suddenly collapses, workers have little or no time to get out.
 They can be buried under a massive weight of collapsing soil and crushed or suffocated to death.
 In a case reported by the New York State Department of Health, a self-employed plumbing contractor installing a sewer line was trapped under a slab of asphalt, soil and rock and died from his injuries after a trench collapsed.

 Trench cave-ins often result in death for the trapped workers.
 When they survive, workers may suffer crush injuries, traumatic brain injuries (TBI), internal injuries, spinal cord injuries, broken bones and a host of other serious injuries.

 Who is Responsible for Injuries Causes by Cave-Ins and Trench Collapses?

 If you have been injured in an on-the-job cave-in accident, you are most likely eligible to file a claim for workers’ compensation benefits.
 Our experienced Long Island workplace accident lawyers will be happy to assist you with your claim.

-Although workers are barred under state law from filing lawsuits against their employers for most work-related injuries, another company or entity may be responsible for your accident, in which case you may be entitled to file a third-party personal injury claim in addition to receiving workers’ compensation benefits.
+Although workers are barred under state law from filing lawsuits against their employers for most work-related injuries, another company or entity may be responsible for your accident, in which case you may be entitled to file a third-party Long Island Personal Injury Lawyer in addition to receiving workers’ compensation benefits.
 Depending on the circumstances of your particular case, a party at fault for your accident other than your employer could be a contractor, subcontractor, site developer, manufacturer, vendor or other entity.

 How a Lawyer can Help with a Construction Accident Claim